CameronKhayla/Gym-Member-Rewards-Program/README.md

 Authors: Cameron Davis and Alexia John-Bellot

-### Objective
+## Description

-The purpose of this project is to implement a program that calculates the frequency of attendance of a gym member to reward them for their attendance.
+A python program that calculates the frequency of attendance of a gym member and rewards them for their attendance.

-### Achievements
+## Achievements

 Instead of attempting to collect data from a local gym, we created a dataset containing 10 random names with a corresponding ‘x’ for each day a member attended the gym.